odu-cs432-websci/public/spr21/HW2.md

 If you are using LaTeX, you should create a [LaTeX table](https://www.overleaf.com/learn/latex/tables) -- don't submit a spreadsheet or image of a table created in something else.
 If you are using Markdown, view the source of this file for an example of how to generate a table.

+This scatterplot should be created using either R or Python, not Excel.

 *What URI-Rs had the most mementos?
 Did that surprise you?*

 ### Q3